flan/sillytavern.diy/guides/api_model_specific/gemini/tuning.md

 - Safety: perfectly safe
 - Expected time-commitment for a novice: 5 minutes

-This is a collection of recommended starting-point values for working with [Z.ai's GLM family](https://z.ai/model-api) of LLMs.
+This is a collection of recommended starting-point values for working with [Google's Gemini family](https://ai.google.dev/gemini-api/) of LLMs.

 This guide is neither affiliated with, nor an endorsement of, any products or services.

 We have a [general explanation of parameters](../tuning), which should be consulted if you are new.

-## GLM-4.5V
+## 2.5 Pro

 *Details unavailable.
 Please contribute.*